 Leanne holds a PhD from the University of Manitoba and has lectured at universities across Canada.
 She is currently faculty at the Dechinta Centre for Research & Learning in Denendeh (NWT), the Indigenous Writing Program at the Banff Centre and a Visiting Scholar in Indigenous Studies at McGill for the Winter of 2016.
 The Native American Indigenous Studies Association awarded her the most thought provoking paper of 2014 for “Land As Pedagogy”.
 Leanne’s books are regularly used in university courses across Canada including Dancing on Our Turtle’s Back, The Gift Is in the Making, Lighting the Eighth Fire (editor), This Is An Honour Song (editor with Kiera Ladner) and The Winter We Danced: Voice from the Past, the Future and the Idle No More Movement (Kino-nda-niimi editorial collective).

 Leanne is also a musician combining poetry, storytelling, song writing and performance in collaboration with musicians to create unique spoken songs and soundscapes.
-She has collaborated with the Evening Hymns, A Tribe Called Red, Cris Derksen, Tara Williamson, and Sean Conway.
+She has collaborated with Evening Hymns, A Tribe Called Red, Cris Derksen, Tara Williamson, and Sean Conway.
 She is an alum and regular contributor to Jason Collett’s Basement Review having shared the stage with Ron Sexmith, Sarah Harmer, Shad, AroarA, Kevin Drew, Andy Kim, Jennifer Castle, Vag Halen, Lynn Crosbie and Damian Rogers to name a few.
-Leanne and her current band consisting of Nick Ferrio, Cris Derksen and Ansley Simpson performed two shows with the Indigenous Writing Program at the Banff Centre in the Fall of 2015.
 Her first album, Islands of Decolonial Love was #3 on RPM.FM’s best of 2013 list.
-Leanne’s new record,f(l)light with her band consisting of Cris Derksen, Nick Ferrio and Ansley Simpson and produced by Jonas Bonnetta, is set to be released in the summer of 2016.
+Leanne’s new record f(l)light with her band consisting of Cris Derksen, Nick Ferrio and Ansley Simpson and produced by Jonas Bonnetta, is set to be released in the fall of 2016.

 Leanne is Michi Saagiig Nishnaabeg and a member of Alderville First Nation.